René Lévesque: Other policies and events

 On February 6, 1977, Lévesque accidentally killed Edgar Trottier, a homeless man who had been lying on the road, while driving his car.
-Trottier had in the past repeatedly used the maneuver to secure a hospital bed for the night.
+Trottier had in the past repeatedly used the manoeuvre to secure a hospital bed for the night.
 Police officers at the scene did not administer the breathalyzer test to Lévesque, because they did not suspect that he was impaired.
 Lévesque was later fined $25 for failing to wear his glasses while driving a car on the night in question.
 The incident gained further notoriety when it was revealed that the female companion in the vehicle was not his wife, but his longtime secretary, Corinne Côté.
 Lévesque's marriage ended in divorce soon thereafter (the couple had already been estranged for some time), and in April 1979, he married Côté.

 Lévesque's government completed the nationalization of hydroelectricity through Hydro-Québec.
 He also created the Quebec Charter of the French Language, the political party financing law, and the Parti Québécois itself.
 His government was the first in Canada to prohibit discrimination on the basis of sexual orientation in the province's Charte des droits de la personne in 1977.
-He also continued the work of the Lesage government in improving social services, in which social needs were taken care of by the state, instead of the Catholic Church (as in the Duplessis era) or the individual.
-Lévesque is still regarded by many as a symbol of democracy and tolerance.
+He also continued the work of the Lesage government in improving social services, in which social needs were taken care of by the state, rather than the Catholic Church (as in the Duplessis era) or the individual.

 The PQ government's response to the recession of the early 1980s by cutting the provincial budget to reduce growing deficits that resulted from the recession angered labour union members, a core part of the constituency of the PQ and the sovereignty movement.

 Lévesque's Act to govern the financing of political parties banned corporate donations and limited individual contributions to political parties to $3,000.
 This key legislation was meant to prevent wealthy citizens and organizations from having a disproportionate influence on the electoral process.
 A Referendum Act was passed to allow for a province-wide vote on issues presented in a referendum, giving a "yes" and "no" side equal funding and legal footing.